What is a basketball agent and what is their job?

 Agents should be aware of your current level and your potential.
 Good agents will focus on putting you in the best position to develop your career while making sure you receive sufficient pay for your services.
 The agents main goal should not be to just get you the highest salary possible, as those situations are not always the best for a developing player.
 They should be focused on putting you in a position to improve and excel.

-Nowadays it seems like everyone and their little brother is an agent.
-You need to know what the differences are between “real” agents and “fake or wannabe” agents.
+Nowadays it seems like everyone and their little brother is an overseas basketball agent.
+You need to know what the differences between “real” agents and “fake or wannabe” agents.
 Read on as we drop some knowledge about agents:

 Who is considered an agent – There are 4 different types of agents and certifications